National Cadet Corps (India): Strength

 However, each unit can have up to 24 troops of senior division boys expanding their strength to 2400 cadets but this is maximum limit.

 Personnel

 Cadet Ranks

 JD boys and JW girls are given ranks up to Company Sergeant Major (CSM) in the Army Wing.
 Only SD boys and SW girls are given ranks above CSM in the Army Wing.

 In the Air Force and Navy Wings JD boys and JW girls are given ranks up to Cadet Warrant Officer/Petty Officer Cadet only and SD boys and SW girls are given ranks above Cadet Warrant Officer/Petty Officer Cadet.

 Regular Officers

-The NCC directorates are headed by service officers of the rank of major general and equivalent; group headquarters are headed by service officers of the rank of brigadiers and equivalent, and units are headed by service officers of the rank of colonel (TS)/lieutenant colonel/major or equivalent.
+The NCC directorates are headed by service officers of the rank of major general and equivalent; group headquarters are headed by service officers of the rank of brigadiers and equivalent.
+Regular NCC (Army Wing) units are commanded by officers of the rank of Colonel (selection grade); independent NCC Units (Army) are commanded by service officer of the rank of colonel (TS)/lieutenant colonel/major or equivalent.
 They are responsible for proper training, planning and execution of NCC activities.
+In addition, each battalion also has an Administration Officer of the rank of Lieutenant Colonel/ Major.